Despite a Failing Heart, Tampa/Brandon Human Resources Student Graduates

 It finally got to a point where Mendelson-Curry could no longer continue on with his schoolwork.
 “I finally called the campus and spoke to the dean.
 I didn’t want to give up completely.
 I just wanted this to be an ‘on-hold’ thing,” he says.
 That day, he withdrew from his classes but was determined to get back to them again someday.

 Just when Mendelson-Curry thought he had made it through the biggest hurdles, his condition changed again.
 As he was rushed into another open-heart surgery, he remembered thinking that he was going to die.
-During the surgery, the doctors had to give him a Left Ventricular Assistance Device, which is an articfial heart as well as a defibrillator and pacemaker.
+During the surgery, the doctors had to give him a Left Ventricular Assistance Device, which is an artificial heart as well as a defibrillator and pacemaker.
 His condition had gotten so dire that he was put on the heart transplant list and sent back home.

 While the surgery did not fix everything, since he still needed the transplant, the artificial heart, defibrillator and pacemaker did make daily tasks easier.
 When he felt up to it, he decided to go back to Disney World.
 He enjoyed walking around the park, working to regain his strength.
 Finally, by the time Fall rolled around, Mendelson-Curry felt strong enough to go back to school.
 With the support of his instructors and the ability to work on his courses at his own pace between appointments, he plowed through his coursework.
 In March, he was finally able to graduate with his Associate’s degree—a long-awaited accomplishment.